Warner Springs, California

 Warner Springs is set of springs and a small unincorporated community in northern San Diego County, California.
-Warner Springs is on the Pacific Crest Trail.
+It is on the Pacific Crest Trail.

 Geography

-Warner Springs has a post office and the ZIP code is 92086.
-It is located near the Palomar Observatory and Warner Springs Ranch.
+Warner Springs has a post office; its ZIP Code is 92086.
+It is located near Palomar Observatory and Warner's Ranch.
 It is located on State Route 79, which connects to the city of Temecula to the north and the communities of Santa Ysabel and Julian to the south.

-Warner Springs is also a popular area for gliding, due to the topography of the Peninsular Ranges in the area.

 History

 The Cupeño people were long time indigenous inhabitants of the Warner Springs area.
 The Cupeño/Cahuilla Agua Caliente rancheria village was located at the hot springs (Spanish: agua caliente) located here.

 The hot springs were discovered by Spanish explorers of upper Las Californias province in 1795.

 19th century

 The Santa Ysabel Asistencia (satellite mission) was founded about 8 mi to the south of the Agua Caliente springs in 1818 by Spanish missionaries originating from Mission San Diego de Alcalá.

 The St. Francis of Assisi chapel was erected near the settlement around 1830.
 Its walls use adobe mud bricks, white-washed over and a roof incorporating locally made red tiles.
 A stone bell tower is placed next to the southern wall of the church.